Seven minutes. That’s how long Carter’s applicants now take to get to a scheduled interview.

-Retailers like these have increasingly been able to streamline their hiring process with conversational AI, according to NBC News.
+Retailers like these have increasingly been able to streamline their hiring process and recruiting with conversational AI, according to NBC News.

-That means they are offloading repetitive tasks from recruiters to an AI assistant.
+That means they are offloading repetitive tasks from to a recruiting AI assistant.
 The AI assistant can then answer candidate questions 24/7, screen for basic requirements through text, and schedule interviews immediately.
 And recruiters can then better focus on what’s actually important: people.

 All of that removes delays in the retail hiring process, which is more critical than ever.

 The article goes on to explain that the number of job applicants in retail fell by about 40% last year.
 The remaining job seekers are more apt to abandon an application with any delays and “spring to another retailer who responds more quickly.”